IBMStreams/streamsx.cassandra/README.md

 Empty collections (maps, lists, sets) will automatically be written as nulls, no need to configure that.

 See [the gist](https://gist.github.com/ecurtin/2f0baf2d238dddbc461d3594ec3988e1) for examples of null value configuration for the sample application.

-# Things That May Come Up In Testing
-- RString vs. String: I had some issues with this writing the base code.
-I think rstrings are getting writing to Cassandra correctly, but it wouldn't surprise me if there's issues.
-- Numeric types not mapping properly.
-It wouldn't surprise me if this is an issue.